Family members mourn woman killed at Chiefs' Super Bowl celebration: "We did not expect the day to end like this"

 Those close to Lopez-Galvan are mourning after she was killed on Wednesday during a shooting at a parade celebrating the Kansas City Chiefs' Super Bowl win.
 Lopez-Galvan, who hosted radio station KFFI's "Taste of Tejano," was 43, authorities said.
 KFFI first announced Lopez-Galvan's death in a post on social media on Wednesday, and authorities confirmed her death in a news conference on Thursday.
 Lopez-Galvan's bio on KFFI's website says she has been a private DJ for more than 15 years, and began hosting "Taste of Tejano" in March 2022.

 At least 21 other people were wounded in the shooting — including Lopez-Galvan's adult son, who is expected to survive.
-Two juveniles were detained in the wake of the deadly shooting, authorities said Thursday.
-No one has been charged.
+Two juveniles were charged in connection with the deadly shooting.
+The unidentified suspects are being detained on gun-related and resisting arrest charges, according to a Jackson County family court statement released on Friday.

 The shock of Lopez-Galvan's death has hit the family hard, said Beto Lopez, her brother, who said Lopez-Galvan was "the life of the party."